TOAST-DOCS/API-Gateway/en/console-guide.md

 2. Go to the **API Key** tab at the bottom.
 3. Click the **Regenerate** button next to the primary API key and secondary API key list and the confirmation window will be displayed.
 4. Click the **OK** button when the confirmation window appears.
+    - If you selected Custom, enter your own API Key value to reissue.
+If not selected, it will be automatically reissued as a random string.
     - The existing API key value is no longer valid when regenerated.

 ### Stage Connected to API Key
 1. Select the API key in the API key list.